Giants vs. Phillies Player Props Betting Odds

-Player prop bet options for Thairo Estrada, Nicholas Castellanos and others are available when the San Francisco Giants host the Philadelphia Phillies at Oracle Park on Monday (at 9:45 PM ET).
+Player prop bet options for Alec Bohm, Thairo Estrada and others are available when the Philadelphia Phillies visit the San Francisco Giants at Oracle Park on Tuesday (at 9:45 PM ET).

 Bet on this matchup or its props with DraftKings!